 Concentration in Risk Management

 The concentration in Risk Management is designed for those who want to enhance their careers by gaining an understanding of how to identify and manage various types of risk.

 In addition to the 24 credit-hour MBA core curriculum, a concentration in Risk Management requires completion of the course work below.

-A concentration shall include at least nine (9) credit hours to be completed from at least two academic departments.
+A concentration shall include at least nine (9) credit hours.

 |Course Code||Course Title||Description||Credits|

 |BSAD 8540||Multinational Financial Management (Required)||